nickerso/cellml-spec-sphinx-test/source/abstract.rst

 .. todo::

-   Update the URL to the informative version of the specification.
+   Provide a 'proper' URL for the informative version of the specification.